stefanomunarini/Level-Up/README.md

 ##### Players

-- Buy games
+- Buying games: A player can
     - Browse/search games on the store
     - View a game page
         - Buy
         - Contact the seller (email address link) (display if the player has bought the game to prevent spam)
         - Go to seller website
         - Share game
-- Play games
+- Playing games: A player can
     - Browse their own games
-    - View a game page
+    - View an information page of a game, where they can
-        - Play
+        - Play the game
-        - Share the highscore of the game
+        - Share their highscore of the game on social media
-        - Contact the seller (email address link)
+        - Contact the developer (email address link)
         - View their own scores
         - View game high scores
-        - Go to seller website
+        - Go to developer website
-        - Share game
+        - Share the game page on social media
+- Other: A player can also
-- View transaction history
+    - View their transaction history

 These actions represent the base functionality of the system.
 As the project develops, new functionality can be added.
 The following graph shows a rough sketch of how these actions can be grouped into views, and what the information architecture and interaction flow of the system will look like.

 ![](https://git.niksula.hut.fi/munaris1/wsd_project/raw/master/docs/Views.png)

-As can be seen from the graph, many of the views can and should be divided into modular templates.
+As can be seen from the graph, many of the views can be divided into modular templates.
 This will ensure rapid redesign and reduce bugs by removing duplicate code.

 #### Authentication and permissions (Stefano)